Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples

 \paragraph{Results.} First, for the dynamical system with random parameters, Figure~\ref{LDSI_rand} shows the average objective value and standard deviation over 5 runs, versus iterations and CPU time, for both RM and GD.
-Consistent with the discussion in Appendix~\ref{mandy}, the ZO method exhibits favourable stability properties compared to GD in this quasar-convex setting, and can achieve similar or better optimisation performance despite using only function evaluations.
-We should note that there are cases where GD diverges, and the gradient explodes when $h=10^{-5}$, which are excluded from Figure~\ref{LDSI_rand}.
-Second, for the real physical system, Figure~\ref{LDSI_real} shows the loss function values versus the number of iterations and CPU time, while Figure~\ref{LDSI_seq} shows the sequence generated by the predicted dynamical systems using RM and GD with the same inputs, compared to the ground truth sequence.
-It can be seen that, for fixed step size cases, RM outperforms GD (even with a smaller step size) and can follow the true sequence closely.
+Consistent with the discussion in Appendix~\ref{mandy}, the ZO method seems to exhibit favourable convergence properties compared to GD in this setting, and can achieve similar or better optimisation performance despite using only function evaluations.
+We should note that there are cases where GD diverges, and the gradient magnitude increases dramatically when $h=10^{-5}$, which are excluded from Figure~\ref{LDSI_rand}.
+Second, for the real physics-based system, Figure~\ref{LDSI_real} shows the loss function values versus the number of iterations and CPU time, while Figure~\ref{LDSI_seq} shows the sequence generated by the predicted dynamical systems using RM and GD with the same inputs, compared to the ground truth sequence.
+It can be seen that, in this example and for fixed step size cases, RM outperforms GD (even with a smaller step size) and can follow the true sequence closely.
 Also, for the Armijo adaptive step-size case, we can see that RM outperform GD.
+Figure~\ref{LSDI_cma} presents the average of loss function values versus CPU time for CMA-ES, GD with Armijo LS, and Algorithm~\ref{RM} with Armijo LS over 5 runs.
+It can be seen that, in this example, RM outperform both of the other methods.
 More discussion on the results is given in Appendix~\ref{app:LDSI}.